-In 2014, Ferdinand released his first book #2sides: Rio Ferdinand – My Autobiography which was critically acclaimed.
+In 2014, Ferdinand released his first book #2sides which was critically acclaimed

-Rio Ferdinand has also launched the Rio Ferdinand Foundation which aims to inspire and enable young people to use their talents in sport, music and dance.
+Rio Ferdinand has also launched his own foundation which aims to inspire and enable young people to use their talents in sport, music and dance.

 Whilst still an active player, Ferdinand was invited by the BBC to join their panel of pundits for the 2014 World Cup in South Africa.

 He was a huge success with many viewers enjoying his laid back style and knowledgeable opinions and he was signed up again for their coverage of the Euro 2016 tournament in France.